web analytics

 Sole Trader vs Limited Company

-To make a decision, knowing both the business structures a bit deeper is necessary.
+To make a decision, knowing both the company director and business structures a bit deeper is necessary.
 Allow us to make it clear to you.

 Going Sole Trader: